mamolinux/sucharu-theme-cursor/README.md

 brew cask install xquartz inkscape          # macOS
 ```

-Then run the provided script:
+Then run the provided script with optional arguments:

 ```
-./build.sh
+./build.sh [option]
 ```

 This will generate the pixmaps and appropriate aliases.
-The freshly compiled cursor theme will be located in the `dist/` folder.
+The freshly compiled cursor theme will be located in the `usr/` folder.

 The script has a few options described below: